macfim/projet-final-sao-ecom/README.md

 2. Open Bruno and select "Open Collection"
 3. Navigate to the Bruno directory in this project
 4. Use the provided requests to test each service:
-   - Product Service: REST API requests
+   - Product Service: Access via REST and GraphQL through the API Gateway
-   - User Service: GraphQL queries and mutations
+   - User Service: Access via REST and GraphQL through the API Gateway
-   - Order Service: gRPC requests through the API Gateway
+   - Order Service: Access via REST and GraphQL through the API Gateway
-   - API Gateway: Combined endpoints for all services
+   - Examples for all available endpoints and queries